haraka/haraka-plugin-dovecot/README.md

 # haraka-plugin-dovecot
-Haraka mail plugin to verify the mailbox is available in dovecot and smtp login via dovecot auth
+Haraka mail plugin that checks whether a mailbox exists (Dovecot auth-master) and the SMTP-Auth per Dovecot (service auth is also used by Postfix) allowed.